zjunlp/MachineSoM/README.md

 # MachineSoM
-Code for the paper *Exploring Collaboration Mechanisms Among Large Language Model Agents*.
+Code for the paper *Exploring Collaboration Mechanisms for LLM Agents: A Social Psychology View*.

 ![settings](figs/setting.jpg)